In this article, you will learn exactly how to short bitcoin in 2021, including a list of the best exchanges.

 Moving Averages indicators are a great tool to help new traders understand when the market is weak or strong.

-They a simple lines plotted on the chart that helps you see direction in the market.
+The simple lines plotted on the chart help you see the direction in the market.

 Direction can be hard to spot if you are looking at a bar chart or candlestick chart because everything looks so choppy and messy.

-Moving Avarages will smooth things out to a simple line with a slope.
+Moving Averages will smooth things out to a simple line with a slope.

 Depending on your time frame as a trader you can choose which MA to use to see different trends.